• As low as $361/Night

 So spend your next Outer Banks Vacation at the "Beach Hut" for a calming vacation hideaway your family will want to revisit year after year!

 ** To keep rental costs down, this OBX home does not provide linens.
-However, a linen package can be supplied for an additional fee.
+However, a linen package can be included for an additional fee.
 Please contact Cove Realty of Nags Head for more information on this home's linen rental package.

 About the Area

-Located near the beach, this vacation home is in South Nags Head, a neighborhood in Nags Head.
+Located on the beach, this vacation home is in South Nags Head, a neighborhood in Nags Head.
 The area's natural beauty can be seen at Outer Banks Beaches and Cape Hatteras National Seashore.
 Mutiny Bay Adventure Golf and Full Throttle Speedway are also worth visiting.
 Discover the area's water adventures with surfing/body boarding, fishing, and swimming nearby, or enjoy the great outdoors with cycling.

 Special Instructions